-Throughout Key stage 1 and early Key stage 2 we use the UK's number one reading programme, Oxford Reading Tree which we feel gives children the very best start.
+Throughout Key stage 1 and early Key stage 2 we aim to provide our children with the very best start.

 The children love the familiarity of the characters.